 This Plan is a health maintenance organization (HMO).
 OPM requires that FEHB plans be accredited to validate that plan operations and/or care management meet nationally recognized standards.
-Health Net holds the NCQA Health Plan Accreditation.
-NCQA is a private, nonprofit organization dedicated to improving health care quality.
-NCQA accredits and certifies a wide range of health care organizations.
+Health Net holds an accredited status with the National Committee for Quality Assurance (NCQA).
+NCQA is a private, nonprofit organization dedicated to improving healthcare quality.
+NCQA accredits and certifies a wide range of healthcare organizations.
 It also recognizes clinicians and practices in key areas of performance.
-NCQA is committed to providing health care quality information for consumers, purchasers, health care providers and researchers.
+NCQA is committed to providing healthcare quality information for consumers, purchasers, healthcare providers and researchers.
 To learn more about this plan's accreditation(s), please visit the following websites: National Committee for Quality Assurance (ncqa.org).

 Health Net requires you to see specific physicians, hospitals, and other providers that contract with us.
-These Plan providers coordinate your health care services.
+These Plan providers coordinate your healthcare services.
 We are solely responsible for the selection of these providers in your area.
 Contact us for a copy of our most recent provider directory.